 LUKS Encrypt

-For the boot partition, you need to explicitly define LUKS version 1 type when enabling encryption because otherwise, the GRUB boot loader will not be able to install to or unlock the encrypted device.
+For the boot partition, you need to explicitly define LUKS version 1 type when enabling encryption because otherwise, the GRUB boot loader will not be able to install or unlock the encrypted device.
 To do so, while still in the shell, execute the following:

 cryptsetup luksFormat --type=luks1 /dev/sda1